YeoLab/Mudskipper/README.md

     - the rest of the options are in `--profile`.
 Adjust as needed. [see documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

-Follow the below sections to understand what to write in your config.
+Refer to the following sections to learn what to include in your configuration.
 # Options for Input files
 - Multiplex Example:
     - Yeo lab internal pair-end protocol: `config/preprocess_config/oligope_iter5.yaml`
     - ABC single-end protocol: `config/preprocess_config/ABC_2rep.yaml`
 - Singleplex Example:
     - ABC single-end protocol: `config/preprocess_config/oligose_single_rbfox2_hek.yaml`
-    - Yeo lab internal paired-end protocol: /home/hsher/projects/oligoCLIP/config/preprocess_config/oligope_v5_nanos2.yaml
+    - Yeo lab internal paired-end protocol: `config/preprocess_config/oligope_v5_nanos2.yaml`
     - Process 1 type of singleplex per 1 manifest.

-## `MANIFEST`: a csv specifying fastq locations, replicates
+## `MANIFEST`: a CSV file specifying FASTQ file locations and replicate information
+All FASTQ files in the same manifest should have the same combinations of barcodes.
+For example, if you performed two singleplex experiments—one with barcode 1 and the other with barcode 2—they should be specified in two separate config files.
-- Example:
+- Example files:
     - Multiplex Example:
         - Yeo lab paired-end: `config/fastq_csv/katie_pe_iteration5.csv`
         - ABC: `config/fastq_csv/ABC_2rep.csv`
     - Singleplex Example:
         - Yeo labe paired-end: `config/fastq_csv/V5_NANOS2.csv`
         - ABC: `/config/fastq_csv/ABC_SLBP_singleplex.csv`
-    - All fastqs in the same manifest should contain the same combinations of barcodes.
-        - For example, you did a 2 singleplexes, one with with barcode 1 the other with barcode 2, it should be two different config.yaml.
 - columns:
     - `fastq1`&`fastq2`: *.fastq.gz file for read1 and read 2
     - `libname`: unique names for each library.
 Should not contain space, special characters such as #,%,*
     - `experiment`: unique names for experiment. **Rows with the same `experiment` will be treated as replicates.** Should not contain space, special characters such as #,%,*

-## `barcode_csv`: specifying barcode sequencing per Antibody/RBP
+## `barcode_csv`: specifies the barcode sequencing information for each Antibody/RBP.
 - Example: `config/barcode_csv/iter5.csv`
 - Notebook to generate this file (Yeolab internal user): `utils/generate barcode-iter5.ipynb`
 - delimiter: `:`